ejbelt/scardot/CONTRIBUTING.md

 existing tests as well.

 See [Unit testing](https://docs.godotengine.org/en/latest/contributing/development/core_and_modules/unit_testing.html)
-for information on writing tests in Godot's C++ codebase.
+for information on writing tests in scardot's C++ codebase.

-## Contributing to Godot translations
+## Contributing to scardot translations

-You can contribute to Godot translations on [Hosted Weblate](https://hosted.weblate.org/projects/godot-engine/), an open source and web-based translation platform.
+You can contribute to scardot translations on [Hosted Weblate](https://hosted.weblate.org/projects/godot-engine/), an open source and web-based translation platform.

 Please refer to our [editor and documentation localization guidelines](https://docs.godotengine.org/en/latest/contributing/documentation/editor_and_docs_localization.html)